jure-s/jure-s/README.md

 My project experience includes team and individual projects, where I have worked with technologies such as HTML5, CSS3, JavaScript. <br>

 🌐 **Languages** :
-Ukrainian - native | English - pre-intermediate
+Ukrainian - native | Russian - native | English - pre-intermediate

 ### My stack and tools :